designmynight/designmynight-developers/site/content/epos-crm-integrations/IBS-EPOS-Integration/index.md

 * **Payments claimed by Card Authentication**

-If you claim a [Collins Card Authentication](https://collins.uservoice.com/knowledgebase/articles/478064-card-authentication-how-to) payment, Collins will push the payment to your tills.
+We now have the option to set up the integration so that when you claim a [Collins Card Authentication](https://collins.uservoice.com/knowledgebase/articles/478064-card-authentication-how-to) payment, Collins will push the claimed payment to your tills.
+To enable this function, please contact your Collins Account Manager.

 * **Pushing 'Other' Payments**